Alok515/AuthenticationApp/README.md

 - Password reset functionality
 - Securely hashed passwords using bcrypt
 - MongoDB database for data storage
-- Using redis for parallel jobs.
+- Using redis(Kue) for parallel jobs.
 - Using Recaptcha for verification of users.

 ## Installation